rockholla/cloud-gardens/README.md

 # Diagram of a garden

-A garden is an encapsulated ecosystem containing any number of isolated environments (dev, test, production, etc.), and integration tools and services for controlling these environments
+A garden is an encapsulated ecosystem containing any number of isolated environments (dev, test, production, etc.), and integration tools and services for controlling these environments.
+A garden is capable of serving many environments for many projects.

 ![Garden Diagram](https://raw.githubusercontent.com/rockholla/cloud-gardens/master/docs/diagram.jpg)